 By the early 1980s, it was apparent that both variants could not be implemented, and PLAAF interest in the H-7 gradually faded out.
 However, the Chinese military took careful notice of the 1982 Falklands War between Britain and Argentina, paying considerable attention to the Argentine use of French-made Exocet antiship missiles against British vessels.
 Chinese maritime war planning was revised to focus on antiship missiles, and that implied obtaining an air platform that could carry and launch them.
 Accordingly, the PLANAF pushed development of the H-7, the concept being revised to a multirole configuration and accordingly redesignated "Jian Hong (Fighter Bomber) Type 7" or "JH-7".

 It appears that five JH-7 prototypes were built, the first flight being on 14 December 1988.
-Development continued to be protracted, with the JH-7 not being formally accepted into service until 1998, though it appears it was in PLANAF squadron service by 1994.
+They were followed by "Block 1" evaluation machines, and then "Block 2" full-production machines.
+The JH-7 was formally accepted into service until 1998, though it appears it was in PLANAF squadron service by 1994.
 It was followed by a "JH-7A", essentially the mature production version of the JH-7, which entered service in 2004.
 The earlier-production JH-7s were apparently given partial upgrades to bring them closer to JH-7A spec.

 Over a hundred JH-7/7A strike fighters have been built to date; it has been offered for export sales as the "FBC-1 Flying Leopard", but there have been no export users.
-It was assigned the NATO codename of "Flounder", though it is often, at least informally, known by the "Flying Leopard" name.BACK_TO_TOP
+It was assigned the unflattering NATO reporting name of "Flounder", though it is often, at least informally, known by the "Flying Leopard" name.BACK_TO_TOP

 Each of the engines provides 54.51 kN (5,550 kgp / 12,250 lbf) dry thrust and 91.29 kN (9,300 kgp / 20,515 lbf) afterburning thrust.
 The dee-type inlets are of fixed configuration, with splitter plates to avoid ingestion of stagnant "boundary layer" air, and two prominent auxiliary doors on the side of each engine nacelle, forward of the wing.

-Originally the powerplants were Spey Mark 202s obtained from Rolls-Royce in Britain, with the plan being to produce them in China, but copying the Spey proved difficult and additional Speys had to be purchased to support the JH-7 program -- most of the engines being refurbished units from retired British Phantom fighters.
+Originally the powerplants were Spey Mark 202s obtained from Rolls-Royce in Britain, with the plan being to produce them in China.
+Copying the Spey proved difficult, and additional Speys had to be purchased to support the JH-7 program -- most of the engines being refurbished units from retired British Phantom fighters.
 The locally-produced version, the WS-9, was not introduced until after the turn of the century; that was an embarrassment, but manufacturing the Spey did prove a significant learning experience for the Chinese jet engine industry.

 The two aircrew sit on zero-zero (zero-altitude zero-speed) ejection seats, under individual rear-hinged clamshell canopies.
+The JH-7A differs from earlier production JH-7s by featuring a one-piece windscreen.
 The seats are offset to give the back-seater a better forward view.
 Avionics of the JH-7A are state-of-the-art for Chinese technology, featuring:

 XIAN JH-7A: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 12.7 meters 41 feet 8 inches wing area 52.3 sq_meters 563 sq_feet length 22.325 meters 73 feet 3 inches height 6.575 meters 21 feet 7 inches empty weight 14,500 kilograms 31,900 pounds MTO weight 28,475 kilograms 62,775 pounds max speed at altitude 1,210 KPH 750 MPH / 655 KT service ceiling 15,600 meters 51,180 feet combat radius 1,650 kilometers 1,025 MI / 890 NMI _____________________ _________________ _______________________

-The JH-7A has internal armament, in the form of a two-barreled Type 23-III "teeter-totter" cannon, a variant of the Soviet GSh-23 cannon, on the lower right side of the fuselage, roughly near the wing leading edge -- a position that no doubt reduced problems with engine gun gas ingestion.
+The JH-7A has internal armament, in the form of a two-barreled Type 23-III "teeter-totter" 23-millimeter cannon, a variant of the Soviet GSh-23 cannon, on the lower right side of the fuselage, roughly near the wing leading edge -- a position that no doubt reduced problems with engine gun-gas ingestion.
 All stores are carried externally.
 Stores attachments include:

 The JH-7A can carry AAMs, typically a short-range AAM on each wingtip station and a larger AAM on each outboard wing pylon.
 Possible AAM armaments include:

 Offensive weapons include iron bombs, cluster munitions, guided bombs, unguided rocket pods, antiship missiles, and anti-radar missiles.
 Total external warload is given as a hefty 8 tonnes (8.8 tons).
-It can also be configured for the electronic warfare (EW) role, carrying jamming pods on its underwing pylons.
+It can also be configured for the electronic warfare (EW) role, carrying jamming pods on its underwing pylons, with three different types of jamming pods having been identified.

 While a capable aircraft and certainly a big step forward for the Chinese aircraft industry, the Flying Leopard is a design rooted in the 1960s and 1970s, technologically a contemporary of the Jaguar, and well behind the times for the 21st century.
-Although it may receive upgrades to keep it in service, China has moved on to more sophisticated aircraft, and it's hard to say how long the JH-7 will stay in service.BACK_TO_TOP
+There is interest in keeping the JH-7 up to date, with initial flight of a "JH-7B" upgrade in 2011.
+Although little information is available, it appears that the primary elements of the update are a new radar and mission computer, plus an inflight refueling probe.
+It may also have some composite assemblies, to reduce weight, and an improved WS-7B engine.
+However, China is moving on to more sophisticated aircraft, and it's hard to say how long the JH-7 will stay in service.BACK_TO_TOP

 * During the Mao years, the PLAAF focused on the J-6 fighter and the more modern "J-7" fighter, which started life as a Chinese-built Mikoyan MiG-21.
 The Chinese would considerably enhance the J-7 design, leading to the "JF-17 / FC-1" lightweight fighter" and the "FTC-2000 / FL-9" fighter trainer.
 The Chinese also developed a heavy interceptor, the "F-8", which started life more or less as a scaled-up twin-engine J-7 / MiG-21.
 From the 1990s, the PLAAF began to acquire more modern and formidable fighters, focusing on derivatives of the Russian Sukhoi Su-27, built in China as the "J-11", as twin-engine heavy fighter / fighter-bomber assets.
 The PLAAF was also supporting in parallel the development of a smaller single-engine fighter, seeking a design of Chinese origin.